Chai80/sast-benchmark-pipeline/normalized-schema.md

 | vendor.raw_result { ... } |
 +---------------------------+

-You can think of it as a small “scan” table and a “findings” table:
+You can think of it as a small “Scan” table and a “Findings” table:

-1.One scan (per tool, per repo, per run)
+One scan (per tool, per repo, per run)
-2.Many findings attached to that scan
+Many findings attached to that scan

-5.2 Top‑level fields
+2. Top‑level fields

+Every normalized JSON file has this top-level structure:
 {
   "schema_version": "1.0",
   "tool": "snyk",